 Generally, wrongful death claims are civil actions made by the survivors of an individual who has passed away due to the negligence or misconduct of another.
 In the state of Florida, the Florida Wrongful Death Act governs wrongful death claims.
 Any individual (who is a survivor of the decedent) may file a lawsuit against the responsible person when any death is caused by any wrongful act, negligence, default, or breach of contract of warranty.
+Wrongful deaths can oftentimes be the result of a fatal DUI accident, where as an experienced DUI attorney is usually hired.
 The wrongful death action is designed to provide compensation for relatives who depended on the decedent for emotional and financial support.

 Elements of a Wrongful Death Case

 - Conduct that amounts to a wrongful act, negligence, default, or breach of contract or warranty;

 - The conduct upon which the lawsuit is based must have caused the death of the decedent;

 - The conduct that is the basis of the lawsuit would have entitled the person injured to file a lawsuit and recover damages if they had not died.

 - Car Accidents